Daffalbar/Telegram-Expense-Tracker-Bot/README.md

 ```

 ## 🚀 Features
-- Track expenses by sending messages like `Buy coffee 15000`
+- Track expenses by sending messages like `Beli Kopi 15000`
 - Auto-log expenses to Google Sheets with timestamp
 - Use `/rekap` to get a daily expense summary